 No News is Good News!

-Your recruit has very limited down time the first few weeks of boot camp as they adjust to a rigid routine.
-They're only allowed an 1 hour in the evenings to write home.
-On Sundays, they are offered more time to write so hopefully they will be able to write you soon.
+Recruits have very limited down time the first few weeks of basic training as they adjust to a rigid routine.
+Their days are packed with drills and strenuous physical activity, while their evenings are even more restricted, allowing them only 1 hour to write home.
+On Sundays, they are offered more time to write letters, so don't be alarmed if you don't hear from your recruit for a few days.
 At the end of the day, though, remember no news is good news!

 If That's the "Good News," Is There Any "Great News?"

 Yes!
-Each letter you send through Sandboxx includes a pre-addressed envelope to make it as fast and easy as possible for them to reply.
-The only thing your recruit needs to do is add a stamp.
-That's a HUGE time saver!
+Each letter you send through Sandboxx includes a pre-addressed envelope to make responding easy for recruits.
+The only thing your recruit will need to do is add a stamp.

 When will my recipient read or receive my mail?